 How GLP-1s are Transforming Pharma's Consumer Relationships

-This article examines the evolving relationship between pharma companies and consumers, driven by the rise of GLP-1 medications.
-It highlights key implications for business development and investment strategies.
+This article examines the evolving relationship between pharmaceutical companies and consumers, driven by the rise of GLP-1 medications.

 How GLP-1s are Transforming Pharma's Consumer Relationships